wolfgangr/SDM2rrd/README.md

 ## Yet another SDM electricity meter poller
 ### Why?
 * have 7 of them (at the moment)
-* wanna see more details (per phase, thd, ...) to identify causes of undue consumption
+* wanna resolve more details (per phase, apparent power, thd, ...) in time domain to identify causes of undue consumption
 * need to integrate **Modbus MultiMaster** counter for my **voltronic infini 10k grid compensation** setup
 * want it in a configurable way
 * want to integrate it with other rrd
 * combine rrd for high volume, high time resolution and fast and simple plotting, and SQL for long time archives and sophisticated queries
 So I have to find my way between narrow banded rrd frontned and full fledged freedom of turing capable language.
-I decided for last and
+I decided for last and restrain myself backagain by somewhat sophisticated configuration.

 ### Data flow overview: SDM -> rrd -> SQL and HTML
+see also some crude draft of a  [graphical data flow model](./docs/data_flow.md )
 * `create_whatever_*.sh|pl` setup the data files
 * extended protocol definition goes to `*.pm` config files and other
 * `USR-SDM-Poller.pl` polls 6 counters on a single MODBUS via USR-TCP232-304 and writes it to a bunch of `rrd` files